 - ¼ cup brown sugar

 - ½ teaspoon garlic powder

 - ½ teaspoon salt

 - ½ teaspoon black pepper

-Mix the sugar and spices to create the dry rub.
+- Mix the sugar and spices to create the dry rub.
 You can either separate the ribs as pictured or leave them in slabs that are big enough to fit your slow cooker.
-Either options has great results.
+Both options have great results.
 Mix the ribs with the dry rub, cover and place in your fridge overnight.

 - The next morning, thinly coat the spareribs in your choice of barbecue sauce before placing them in your slow cooker.
 I like to keep them meat-side up, but anything goes formation wise.
 Slow cook for 6-8 hours on low.

 - Place in the oven for 5 minutes, to get the bottom of the ribs nice and caramelized, before turning them over and coating them in liquid again, to do the same to the bottom and repeat once until the ribs are nice and golden brown.
 It’s best to stay nearby to avoid burning.

 - Once removed from the oven, let rest for another 15 minutes before digging in.